keriwarr/MemoryTrain/README.md

 Why not combine the two?

 By creating a spaced repetition app for the Pebble, we enhance the capabilities of memory training software by giving you access to it all day.
 Every time you check your watch, a concept is displayed to you in order to refresh it in your memory.
 In response, the wearer simply presses a yes/no button on the watch to tell the software whether or not they remembered the answer.
 The software does the rest.

+MemoryTrain is still a work in progress.
+We expect to have a working application available for download on the Pebble app store in the near future.